JusticeBench

 Case Management

 Tools to help a justice organization to process, sort, schedule, analyze, and track a case.
-These are particularly important during the Engagement Stage, in which parties may otherwise miss deadlines, delay hearings, make errors, or cease participation in the case.
+These are particularly important during the Engagement stage, in which parties may otherwise miss deadlines, delay hearings, make errors, or cease participation in the case.
 It is also important for the backend administration of justice, to ensure that the case gets 'rightsized' procedure, the dispute can resolve promptly, and staff can operate efficiently and clearly.

 Datasets